 How It All Began

 The arena was graded and the retaining wall was built.
 Next came four inches of manufactured sand and then 44,000 lbs. of crumb rubber were added to improve the footing and making it all-weather.
 French drains were installed underneath to improve the drainage and the arena was completely fenced in.
 Next came the mirrors on one end to view yourself and your horse while riding.
 Later the covered viewing stand was built.
 Several years ago an irrigation system was installed and full-surround sound.
 In 2016, hurricane proof LED stadium lights were erected.
-Most recently the “judging platform” was put in at the C end of the arena.
+More recently the “judging platform” was put in at the C end of the arena.
+In March 2019 a ClearSpan cover was installed over 2/3 of the arena and lighting installed so you can ride in the rain, winter and 95 degree heat in relative comfort.

 The pastures were initially full of trees and over the years I have cleared them to improve the grass.
 Cross fencing was added to create two pastures plus a dry lot.
 The pastures are fertilized on a regular schedule and over-seeded twice a year to improve the yield.
 The horses are rotated accordingly while the hay hut is kept stocked with hay year round.